gemseo/gemseo/doc_src/surrogate.rst

 :class:`.MDODiscipline`.
 This learning phase commonly relies on a regression model calibrated by machine learning techniques.
 This is the reason why
 |g| provides a machine learning package which includes the
-:class:`.MLRegressionAlgo` class implementing the concept of regression model.
+:class:`.BaseMLRegressionAlgo` class implementing the concept of regression model.
 In addition, this machine learning package has a much broader set of features than regression: clustering, classification, dimension reduction, data scaling, ...